 In the context of high conflict separation or divorce, a child can lose contact with a parent, or otherwise experience a rupture or strain in the relationship with parent.
+Parents may find themselves wondering “How do I restore my relationship with my child after a divorce?”
 Sometimes the loss can seem senseless to one parent, and to another can be seen as a response to real harm or neglect.
-In addition, many parents attempt to use the litigation process to resolve the ordeal associated with the loss of a parent-child relationship, either to restore the relationship that was lost or to protect a child believed to be at risk.
+In addition, many parents attempt to use the litigation process to resolve the ordeal associated with the loss of a parent-child relationship, either to restore the relationship that was lost or to protect a child believed to be at risk

 Family Reconciliation is an important service, to not only to help restore “healthy” parent-child relationships while managing “risk,” but to set a foundation to support the ongoing relationship and minimize the potential for future disruption.